ninckblokje/my-dev-env/README.md

 | WebLogic | 7001 | No | https://localhost:9002/console | weblogic | Dummy_123 |

 This is definitely not production ready and secure!

+Some services might require a certificate.
+To generate a dummy one (valid on localhost for 365 days) type the following command in the `certs` directory: `make clean localhost`